Pronouncing /kwan/ /new-yen/

 Ph.D. candidate in Education Technology, Institute of Educational Technology, The Open University UK .

 Quan Nguyen holds a BSc and a MSc in Economics and Information Management (cum laude) from Maastricht University, Netherlands.
-He is currently doing his PhD at the Open University UK (2016-2019).
+He is currently doing his PhD at the Open University UK (2016-2019) and working part-time as a Lecturer in Applied Statistics at the University of Arts London (2018 onward).

 His research focuses on the use of learning analytics on a large scale to understand and improve learning design in Virtual Learning Environment.
 In particular, this research visualizes and analyzes how learning designs were configured longitudinally, how educators mix & match different types of learning activities while designing for learning, compare and contrast learning design with actual student engagement on VLE, pass rates, retention, and satisfaction.
 He leverages a mixed of qualitative (e.g. interview), and quantitative techniques such as network analysis, multi-level modelling, and machine learning.